-2018 brought the nation’s first drop in drug-associated deaths in 25 years, but 2019 was grim, setting a new record for mortality.
-Unfortunately, with pre-pandemic opioid death rates already staggering in the United States, 2020 suffered an even sharper rise.
-The immense loss of the global pandemic, the recent increase in drug-related deaths, and the demand to change the way healthcare is delivered has combined to significantly and continually affect the future of prescribing controlled substances.
+While 2018 brought the nation’s first drop in drug-associated deaths in 25 years, the next year was grim, setting a new record for mortality in 2019.
+And, with pre-pandemic opioid death rates already staggeringly high in the United States, 2020 suffered an even sharper rise.
+The combination of an immense loss during the global pandemic, recent increases in drug-related deaths, and demands to change the way healthcare is delivered is significantly and continually affecting the future of controlled substance prescriptions.

 CMS’s EPCS Legislation: Where Are We Now?

 With the healthcare landscape rapidly shifting, gone are the days of handwritten prescriptions.
 The U.S. government has already taken measures to address the ongoing drug abuse crisis with greater controls around prescription opioids and the expansion of treatment and recovery options.
 Electronic Prescribing for Controlled Substances (EPCS) is one measure, requiring that clinical prescribers write controlled medications electronically.
 EPCS began in 2010 as a proposal by the Drug Enforcement Agency (DEA) to block the abuse of controlled substances by creating a more transparent and accountable system for prescribers and pharmacies.